Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Overcoming classical thermodynamic limits by stopping at a clever moment

 Since the right-hand side of Equation~\eqref{eq:SLSTI} can be negative, the negative heat does not satisfy a second law at stopping times, and a colloidal particle can in principle absorb heat from a thermal reservoir by stopping at a time $\T$ defined by a suitable prescribed criterion.

 In Fig.~\ref{fig:th}, we illustrate heat extraction for a colloidal particle that moves in a nonconstant potential on a ring under the influence of a nonconservative force.
-The position of the colloidal particle is described by Eq.~(\ref{eq:lang2}) with periodic boundary conditions, a constant, nonconservative force $f$, and a potential $V(x) = T \ln(\cos(x/\ell)+2)$, as considered before in Fig.~\ref{fig:th}.
+The position of the colloidal particle is described by Eq.~(\ref{eq:lang2}) with periodic boundary conditions, a constant, nonconservative force $f$, and a potential $V(x) = T \ln(\cos(x/\ell)+2)$, as considered before {in Fig.~\ref{fig:infimacdf}}.
 The stopping criterion we implement is shown in the left panel of Fig.~\ref{fig:th}: we stop the process as soon as the colloidal particle reaches the peak of the potential located at $x=0$, i.e.,

-As shown in the right panel of Fig.~\ref{fig:th}, as long as $f$ is small enough, the system extracts on average heat from the thermal reservoir at the stopping time $\T$, i.e., $\langle Q_\T\rangle \geq 0$, and the amount of heat that can be extracted is upper bounded by the second law at stopping times given by Eq.~(\ref{eq:SLSTI}).
-Moreover, Fig.~\ref{fig:th} shows that the second law at stopping times is tight when the system is near equilibrium, i.e., $f\approx 0$.
+As shown in the right panel of Fig.~\ref{fig:th}, as long as $f$ is small enough, the system extracts on average heat from the thermal reservoir at the stopping time $\T$, i.e., $\langle Q_\T\rangle \geq 0$ {(see blue squares in the right panel in Fig.~\ref{fig:th})}, and the amount of heat that can be extracted is upper bounded by the second law at stopping times given by Eq.~(\ref{eq:SLSTI}). {More precisely, in this example the system's dynamics is initialized in the stationary state $\rho_{\rm st}(x)$ whereas $\rho_{\rm st}(X_\T)=\rho_{\rm st}(0)$.
+Thus the average system entropy change up to the stopping time~\eqref{eq:stopUsed} reads $\la S^{\rm sys}_{\T}\ra -\la S^{\rm sys}_0 \ra =\int^{2\pi}_0 dy \rho_{\rm st}(y)\ln \rho_{\rm st}(y)/\rho_{\rm st}(0)$.
+As a result, the second law at stopping times~\eqref{eq:SLSTI}, copied here for convenience

+is specialized for this example as an upper bound for the averaged absorbed heat up to the stopping time $\T$ given by Eq.~\eqref{eq:stopUsed}, i.e.

+We provide a numerical verification of the inequality~\eqref{eq:SLSTI3} in the right panel of Fig.~\ref{fig:th}, which shows that such second law at stopping times is tight when the system is near equilibrium, i.e., when $f\approx 0$. }